 Battle of the booster!

 Is your youngster begging to move out of their booster seat?
-Has your child been a little restless travelling lately?
-Maybe they’ve asked about sitting in the car without it, to travel like the rest of the family do.
 To avoid a battle we’ve got a fun activity that can help your family.

 Why just me?